Boeing 747SP: Variants

 From 2007 until 2022, a specially modified 747SP was used as the Stratospheric Observatory for Infrared Astronomy (SOFIA) astronomical observatory, operated jointly by NASA and Germany's DLR.
 A former Pan Am and United Airlines aircraft acquired in 1997, its airframe was modified to carry a 2.5-meter-diameter reflecting telescope to high altitude, above 99.9% of the light-absorbing water vapor in the atmosphere.
 The telescope and its detectors covered a wide wavelength range from the near infrared to the sub-millimeter region; no window material is transparent over this whole range, so the observations were made through a 13 ft square hole in the port upper quarter of the rear fuselage, aft of a new pressure bulkhead.
 A sliding door covered the aperture when the telescope was not in use.
-Astronomers take data and control the instrument from within the normally pressurized cabin.
+Astronomers took data and controlled the instrument from within the normally pressurized cabin.
 Originally delivered to Pan Am and named "Clipper Lindbergh", the name was displayed in script on the port side of the aircraft.

 In September 2022, SOFIA ceased operations after the conclusion of its final mission.
 The retirement was made both on the grounds of cost and suitability for the requirements of the decade to come.
-The aircraft was later flown to the Pima Air & Space Museum in Tucson, Arizona to be put on public display.
+The aircraft was later flown to the Pima Air & Space Museum in Tucson, Arizona, to be put on public display.